clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Post Port Scans.md

 * Many routers are configured not to send ICMP Time-to-Live exceeded that would prevent the discovery of their IP addresses.

 ## Nmap Scripting Engine (NSE)
 * A script is a piece of code that does not need to be compiled.
-In other words, it remains in its original human-readable form and does not need to be converted to machine language.
+  * It remains in its original human-readable form and does not need to be converted to machine language.
-* Many programs provide additional functionality via scripts; moreover, scripts make it possible to add custom functionality that did not exist via the built-in commands.
+* Scripts provide additional / custom functionality that did not exist via the built-in commands.
-* Similarly, Nmap provides support for scripts using the Lua language.
+* Nmap provides support for scripts using the Lua language.
-* A part of Nmap, Nmap Scripting Engine (NSE) is a Lua interpreter that allows Nmap to execute Nmap scripts written in Lua language.
+  * Nmap Scripting Engine (NSE) is a Lua interpreter that allows Nmap to execute Nmap scripts written in Lua language.
-* However, we don’t need to learn Lua to make use of Nmap scripts.
-* Your Nmap default installation can easily contain close to 600 scripts.
+* Nmap default installation can easily contain close to 600 scripts.
-* Take a look at your Nmap installation folder.
-On the AttackBox, check the files at /usr/share/nmap/scripts, and you will notice that there are hundreds of scripts conveniently named starting with the protocol they target.
+  * Nmap installation folder at `/usr/share/nmap/scripts` contains hundreds of scripts conveniently named starting with the protocol they target.
-* We listed all the scripts starting with the HTTP on the AttackBox in the console output below; we found around 130 scripts starting with http.
+* Around 130 scripts starting with http.
-* With future updates, you can only expect the number of installed scripts to increase.
 ```
 ls /usr/share/nmap/scripts/http*